Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from White Point Harbor: 35 miles approx 1 hr

 It’s now time for the quintessential Nova Scotia dinner – lobster.
-And there’s no better place for this than family-owned Rusty Anchor Restaurant in Pleasant Bay.
-It’s right along the Cabot Trail so you can’t miss it, especially with the giant fisherman statue outside!
+And there’s no better place for this than the family-owned Rusty Anchor Restaurant in Pleasant Bay.
+It’s right along the Cabot Trail, so you can’t miss it, especially with the giant fisherman statue outside!
 Take a seat on the outdoor patio and do some whale watching as you wait for your lobster feast.

-Sitting outside gazing out on the ocean eating Nova Scotia lobster and drinking beer – it really doesn’t get any better than this.
-The wait staff is super friendly and the whole place has a relaxed atmosphere.
-But don’t get too carried away with the atmosphere because for the next stop, timing is everything!
+Sitting outside gazing out on the ocean, eating Nova Scotia lobster, and drinking beer – it really doesn’t get any better than this.
+The wait staff is super friendly, and the whole place has a relaxed atmosphere.
+But don’t get too carried away with the atmosphere because, for the next stop, timing is everything!

 More Information: The Rusty Anchor Website